Embattled Johnsen resigns as University of Alaska president

-ANCHORAGE, Alaska (AP) -- Jim Johnsen, the embattled University of Alaska president whose term has been marked by no-confidence votes from the faculty amid deep budget cuts, has resigned.
+Jim Johnsen, the embattled University of Alaska president whose term has been marked by no-confidence votes from the faculty amid deep budget cuts, has resigned.

 The university says the decision was mutual between the Board of Regents and Johnsen.
 His biography was immediately removed from the university's web site.